shieldproject/shield/README.md

-                     --   for use in restore ops / download / etc. taken_at     timestamp without time zone, expires_at   timestamp without time zone, -- based on retention policy notes        TEXT, -- annotation for operator use, to describe this --   specific backup, i.e. 'before change #422 backup' --   (mostly, this will be empty) );
+                     --   for use in restore ops / download / etc. taken_at     timestamp without time zone, expires_at   timestamp without time zone, -- based on retention policy notes        TEXT DEFAULT "", -- annotation for operator use, to describe this --   specific backup, i.e. 'before change #422 backup' --   (mostly, this will be empty) );
 ```